LukasFuchs/GeoModBox.jl/README.md

 2) [**momentum**](./docs/src/man/MomentumMain.md),
 3)  [**mass** and **compositon**](./docs/src/man/AdvectMain.md).

 The ```GeoModBox.jl``` includes a series of [exercises](/exercises/) and [examples](/examples/) of different geodynamically well defined problems.
 The exercises are given as Jupyter notebooks for the students to complete.
-The theoretical background and detailed explenations of the examples and functions are mainly given in the [documentation](https://lukasfuchs.github.io/GeoModBox.jl/).
+The solutions of the exercises are available upon request.
+The goal of the course is to teach the students the advantages and disadvantages of certain finite difference scheme, to combine different solution techniques and to finally build a two-dimensional, thermal convection model.
+The theoretical background and detailed explenations of the examples and functions are mainly given in the [documentation](https://geosci-ffm.github.io/GeoModBox.jl/).

 <!--
 - Different properties can be advected!